 After completing their undergraduate degree, many new graduates face the next big challenge in their educational path: deciding whether or not to continue their studies and they ask themselves what is the benefit of studying an MBA and why.
 They have good reason to be skeptical, graduate studies can be expensive, but in the long run, the benefits of holding an MBA far outweigh the disadvantage of its price, investments of time and hard work.

 There is high demand for MBA graduates.
-According to the QS Intelligence Unit’s 2016/17 annual survey of employers worldwide, there has been a 13% growth globally in jobs that require an MBA degree.
 The countries with the biggest markets for jobs requiring MBAs are the U.S., India and Brazil, with the majority of openings within the finance, consulting and technology sectors.
 Just take it from Dell’s university relations and diversity manager, Maria Crabtree: “By hiring MBAs with expertise in specific areas, we know that we’re bringing in team members that have had the appropriate training necessary to add value and succeed.”

 A large part of the value proposition for employers is soft skills, such as communication and critical analysis.
 These are developed during MBA programs through debates, collaborative activities, case-study analyses and presentations.

 2. Statistic says you will get a higher salary

 Increased pay is surely one of the main reasons to pursue an MBA.
 Graduates can expect a significant increase in salary after graduation, as employers acknowledge the advanced and specialized skills acquired during the program and financial investment in tuition fees.
 On the other hand, it is important to have realistic salary expectations during the job search process.